NikithaDevasoth/Handwritten-Digit-Recognition/README.md

 This project uses the [MNIST dataset](http://yann.lecun.com/exdb/mnist/), which contains 70,000 images of handwritten digits (0–9), each 28x28 pixels.
 7. Output Screenshot
 [output.png] refer it
+👩‍💻 Author
+Nikitha Devasoth
+📃 License
+This project is for educational purposes.